 Understanding Local SEO Ranking Factors: What Google Prioritizes

 Local SEO isn’t just for brick-and-mortar stores hoping to show up on a map.
-It’s become one of the most competitive digital spaces, where service-based businesses, SaaS companies, and even remote-first startups are fine-tuning their strategies to outpace their neighborhood rivals digitally and geographically.
+It has become one of the most competitive digital spaces, where service-based businesses, SaaS companies, and even remote-first startups are fine-tuning their strategies to outpace their local rivals both digitally and geographically.
 So what exactly is Google looking for when it ranks local search results?
 Let’s break down the ranking factors that matter most in 2025.

 What Is Local SEO, and Why It Matters in 2025